-The School Director will evaluate official transcripts and documentation and appropriate credit will be given, if approved.
-Should a transfer be approved, the student will be awarded a credit in the amount of seventeen dollars and zero cents per classroom clock hour.
+The schools only accepts transfer credits from its main/branch locations.
 Accepted credits will be transferred as equal to the current credits of that particular class(es) and will be calculated into the 150% maximum time frame.

 Incomplete Grades- Clinical Practicum